 Past and Present

 An article by David S. Crawford,"CHLA/ABSC 25 Years On," reproduced from the Winter 2000 issue of Bibliotheca Medica Canadiana, gives a historical look at the formation and first 25 years of the association.
-The new millenium afforded CHLA/ABSC a chance to survey its membership in order to shape the future direction of the association.
+CHLA/ABSC regulary surveys its membership in order to shape the future direction of the association (see results for 2002; 2008; 2010; and 2013.

 Through its programs and publications CHLA/ABSC encourages the professional development of its members whose foremost concern is the dissemination of health sciences information to those in research, education and patient care.